 In the city of Lund, in southern Sweden, a remarkable transformation towards climate neutrality has been unfolding.
 With a population close to 128 000 inhabitants, Lund has embarked on the ambitious mission of reducing its carbon footprint and pave the way for a sustainable future.

 In 2010, Lund took a significant step by committing to become a climate-neutral and fossil fuel-free city by 2030.
-The city's sustainability policy outlines ambitious targets, aiming to reduce greenhouse gas emissions by at least 65 percent by 2025 and 80 percent by 2030, in comparison to 2010 when they started measuring emissions.
+The city's sustainability policy outlines ambitious targets, aiming to reduce greenhouse gas emissions by at least 65% by 2025 and 80% by 2030, compared to 2010 when they began measuring emissions.
+Furthermore, Lund will implement measures for emissions offsetting to ensure that its carbon footprint is reduced to 100% by 2030.

 To achieve these goals, Lund has adopted critical measures in its heating system, which started back in the 1950s.